 We support private landlords and letting agents in a number of ways to make sure their properties are safe and good quality.

-Our landlord accreditation scheme offers benefits to landlords as well as tenants, and we also administer mandatory licences for large houses with multiple occupants.
+Our landlord accreditation scheme offers benefits to landlords as well as tenants, and we also administer mandatory licences for large houses in multiple occupation (HMO).
 Berneslai Homes run a Property Management Service for landlords.

 If you own an empty property we may be able to help bring it back into use too.

-If you’re a landlord or managing agent you can find out more about your rights and responsibilities below, and you can find more detailed information on GOV.UK.
+If you’re a landlord or managing agent you can find out more about your rights and responsibilities below, and you can find more detailed information for landlords on GOV.UK.